The Evangelical Community's Most-Read Apologist

 Lee Strobel Bio

-Lee was educated at the University of Missouri (Bachelor of Journalism degree) and Yale Law School (Master of Studies in Law degree).
-He was a journalist for fourteen years at The Chicago Tribune and other newspapers, winning Illinois' highest honor for public service journalism from United Press International.
-He also led a team that won UPI's top award for investigative reporting in Illinois.
+Lee has been described in the Washington Post as “one of the evangelical community’s most popular apologists.”
+He was educated at the University of Missouri (Bachelor of Journalism degree) and Yale Law School (Master of Studies in Law degree).
+He was a journalist for fourteen years at The Chicago Tribune and other newspapers, winning Illinois’ highest honors for both investigative reporting and public service journalism from United Press International.

-In 2017, Lee's spiritual journey was depicted in a major motion picture, The Case for Christ, which ranks among the top twenty faith-based films.
-Lee has won national awards for his books The Case for Christ, The Case for Faith, The Case for a Creator, and The Case for Grace.
+In 2017, Lee’s spiritual journey was depicted in an award-winning motion picture, The Case for Christ, which showed in theaters around the world.
+The movie was on Netflix for three years.
+Lee won national awards for his books The Case for Christ, The Case for Faith, The Case for a Creator, and The Case for Grace.
+His latest books are The Case for Miracles and The Case for Heaven.
+A documentary based on The Case for Heaven was shown on movie theaters nationwide in 2022.

-Lee and Leslie have been married for forty-five years and live in Texas.
-Their daughter, Alison, is the author of five novels.
-Their son, Kyle, is a professor of spiritual theology at the Talbot School of Theology at Biola University.
+Lee and Leslie have been married for fifty years.
+Their daughter, Alison, is a novelist and homeschooling expert, and their son, Kyle, earned a doctorate in theology and is a professor of spiritual theology at the Talbot School of Theology at Biola University.